 To ensure that you always use the correct microwave power setting, we have provided a general overview of what the different power settings can be used for below.
+The microwave power settings do not always correspond to the exact wattage that the appliance uses.

 Microwave power setting Maximum cooking time Use 90 watts 1 hour 30 mins For defrosting delicate foods.
 180 watts 1 hour 30 mins For defrosting and continued cooking.
 360 watts 1 hour 30 mins For cooking meat and for heating delicate foods.
 600 watts 1 hour 30 mins For heating and cooking food.
-1000 watts 30 minutes For heating liquids.
+Max. watts 30 minutes For heating liquids.